Start with the video first to get a better grasp of the topic!

 Aging settings

-• Drag and drop Item Aging settings under Columns or Row text box.
+• Drag and drop Item Aging settings under the Columns or Row text box.

-• Click the arrow besides the Item Aging .
+• Click the arrow beside the Item Aging.
 The following are displayed:

 • Enter the values for the following fields.